wjwat/Factory.Solution/README.md

 ## :page_facing_up: Notes

+- Work with datetime objects to add shifts to Engineers, and uptime tracking to machines.
+- Validate models server side as well as client side.
+- Catch exceptions when attempting to create rows with duplicate keys rather than checking before hand and skipping creation if found.

 ## :lady_beetle: Known Bugs

 * If any are found please feel free to open an issue or email me at wjwat at